The 5 Best iCloud Alternatives: Top Storage Options for Your Photos and Files in 2025

 We use our devices to create and store files, folders, photos, videos and other media, so we need reliable cloud storage to keep it secure.
 Though iCloud is effective for Apple users, non-Apple users need an iCloud alternative.
 Even Apple users who want more storage at an affordable price, or anything beyond basic cloud storage features, need an alternative.

-iCloud offers only 5GB of free storage, which is limited compared to competitors like Google Drive, which offers 15GB. iCloud also lacks robust collaboration features that allow teams to work on documents together in real time.
+iCloud offers only 5GB of free storage, which is limited compared to competitors like pCloud and Icedrive, which both offer 10GB. iCloud also lacks robust collaboration features that allow teams to work on documents together in real time.
 In addition, iCloud has limited integrations with other tools.
 The iCloud Calendar integration with Google Calendar was all we could find.

 We routinely test and research many cloud storage applications, so we’ve compiled a list of the five best iCloud alternatives for photos, security, collaboration, pricing and more.
 These services are available on more platforms and offer expansive storage space at affordable prices.
 What’s more, all these tools made our list of the best cloud storage services.